TomKriel/aws-cdk-workshop/Readme.md

 ### 0 Run the CDK app and deploy
 + Goals: First deployment (a DynamoDB table) and getting started with the CDK.
 + Go to `exercises/cdk` and make yourself familiar with the code.
-+ run `cdk synth`, contemplate the generated template in the cdk.out folder and `cdk deploy`.
++ run `npm run cdk synth`, contemplate the generated template in the cdk.out folder and `npm run cdk deploy`.

 ### 1 How to import resources from other stacks: